-The judicial response to the tension between the competing public policy interests has been to uphold the absolute nature of the privilege, while at the same time expanding its qualifications and exceptions and the doctrine of waiver, whereby privilege is lost.2
+The judicial response to the tension between the competing public policy interests has been to uphold the absolute nature of the privilege, while at the same time expanding its qualifications and exceptions and the doctrine of waiver, whereby privilege is lost.

-6.4 This chapter discusses some of the problems that arise from the application of client legal privilege, both in a general sense and in its application to federal investigations.
-The chapter then considers whether modification or abrogation of the privilege is necessary or desirable as a means of addressing these problems.
+6.4 The chapter considers whether modification or abrogation of the privilege is necessary or desirable and discusses some of the problems that arise from the application of client legal privilege, both in a general sense and in its application to federal investigations.

-6.5 As an underlying rationale of the privilege is to encourage clients to seek professional advice on their legal rights and responsibilities-this chapter looks at whether the doctrine should be extended to other professionals who, while not lawyers, provide what amounts essentially to legal advice.
+6.5 As an underlying rationale of the privilege is to encourage clients to seek professional advice on their legal rights and responsibilities-this chapter also looks at whether the doctrine should be extended to other professionals who, while not lawyers, provide what amounts essentially to legal advice.